moedaaboul/Password-Generator/README.md

 Starter code was provided for both the HTML and CSS.

-## Mock-up Appearance
+## Appearance

-The following image is a mock-up piece which depicts the functionality expected of the webpage:
+The following image depicts the functionality expected of the webpage:

 ![The password generator includes a generator button and and a text box for displaying the password upon click.](./images/demo.png)